New England Small College Athletic Conference

 The New England Small College Athletic Conference (NESCAC) is an intercollegiate athletic conference that competes in the National Collegiate Athletic Association (NCAA) Division III comprising sports teams from eleven highly selective liberal arts institutions of higher education in the Northeastern United States.
 The eleven institutions are Amherst College, Bates College, Bowdoin College, Colby College, Connecticut College, Hamilton College, Middlebury College, Tufts University, Trinity College, Wesleyan University, and Williams College.

 The conference originated with an agreement among Amherst, Bowdoin, Wesleyan and Williams in 1955.
 In 1971, Bates, Colby, Hamilton, Middlebury, Trinity, Tufts, and Union College joined and the NESCAC was officially formed.
 Union withdrew in 1977 and was replaced by Connecticut College in 1982.
 NESCAC members maintain some of the largest financial endowments among liberal arts colleges in the world.

 History

 Williams began its inaugural football season in 1881 and its rivalry with Amherst College is one of the longest at any level of college football.
-Bates and Bowdoin have competed against each other athletically since the 1870s and subsequently share one of the ten oldest NCAA Division III football rivalries, in the U.S., there is a long history of athletic competition between the two colleges and Colby.
-Colby began its now most notable hockey rivalry, with Bowdoin in 1922.
+Bates and Bowdoin have competed against each other athletically since the 1870s and subsequently share one of the ten oldest NCAA Division III football rivalries; there is a long history of athletic competition between the two colleges and Colby.
+Colby began its a notable hockey rivalry, with Bowdoin in 1922.